Vijay-train/github-actions-test/readme_draft.md

 ## Contributing

-We welcome contributions from the community.For more details on contributing to the project (including requirements) please check out [Getting Started with Contributing](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/CONTRIBUTING.md)
+We welcome contributions from the community.
+For more details on contributing to the project (including requirements) please check out [Getting Started with Contributing](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/CONTRIBUTING.md)

 ## Troubleshooting

 We are very happy to help you with any issues you have.
-Please check out the [Troubleshooting](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/TROUBLESHOOTING.md) section for common issues.
+Please refer to the [Troubleshooting](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/TROUBLESHOOTING.md) section for common issues.